Rajeshwari-v/msteams-docs/msteams-platform/designing-your-app/designing-overview.md

 Apps extend Teams features and functionality using one or more platform [capabilities](../concepts/capabilities-overview.md).
 Your app presents these capabilities (whether it's a tab, messaging extension, bot, or webhook) with UI components and patterns that make sense within Teams.

-While you have a lot of flexibility, designing your app effectively requires knowing what UI works for certain capabilities (and what doesn't).
-For example, while multi-level navigation is fine for websites, it isn't ideal for a Teams tab because it probably isn't focusing only on core activities and scenarios.
+While you have flexibility, designing your app effectively requires knowing what UI works for certain capabilities (and what doesn't).
+For example, while multi-level navigation is fine for websites, it isn't ideal for a Teams tab because the app probably isn't focusing on just core activities and scenarios.

-Your design also must thread UI together in a way that feels natural not only to your use cases but with regular Teams workflows.
+Your design also must thread components together in a way that feels natural not only to your use cases but with regular Teams workflows.
 (This is especially true if your app has more than one capability, like a bot replying with a link to a tab with a form to fill out.)

 ### Tabs